 Small spots end up on walls no matter what you do.
 Dampen a cloth with warm water.
 Add a few drops of lemon juice, and a pinch of baking soda.
 Spot check.
 Wipe anything minor.

 - Baking soda

 Clean The Kitchen Countertops

 Dampen a cloth with some lemon juice.
 Wipe down the countertops quickly.
 Spray the soap and water mixture onto the counter next, and wipe with a dry cloth.

 Clean The Coffee Pot

-Put two cups of the white distilled vinegar in the coffee pot reservoir and turn on.
+Put two cups of the white distilled vinegar in the instant coffee pot reservoir and turn on.
 Let the vinegar pour through it unfiltered.
 Once the vinegar has run through once, run a full pot of water through to get the remains of the vinegar out.
 And BOOM your coffee pot insides are clean.

 - White distilled vinegar

 Air Freshen The House

 Cut 3 lemons in half.
 Place them in a pot of water on the stove.
 Simmer over medium-low heat.
 The house should begin to have that invigorating citrus scent, which means it’s working.
 Bonus: After you turn off the stove, you can dampen a cloth in the water/lemon pot and use to spot clean counters.